elunna/nerfhack-changelog/README.md

 * Thrown potions of hallucination confuse monsters (Evil)
 * Potion of paralysis lasts 3-24 turns on monsters (Evil)
 * Withering can be cured by quaffing holy water.
+* Blessed restore ability only restores a few levels (Evil).

 ### WANDS